KUL-Radneuron/KUL_VBG/README.md

 The approach taken here is to:

-- extract the gross brain lesion using a mask
+- Extract the gross brain lesion using a mask
-- replace the brain lesion with normal looking tissue (hence virtual brain grafting)
+- Replace the brain lesion with normal looking tissue (hence virtual brain grafting)
-- run parellation software like freesufer or fastsurfer (which only work well on non-lesioned brains)
+- Run parellation software like freesufer &/or fastsurfer (which only work well on non-lesioned brains)
-- reinsert the lesion mask into the parcellation
+- Reinsert the lesion mask into the parcellation

 ## Introduction

 For reference we point to the paper published in Neuroimage, 2021 available here: https://doi.org/10.1016/j.neuroimage.2021.117731

+**** We recommend you to use the "master" branch of this repository, which is the updated and more stable version of KUL_VBG.
+For the version corresponding to the published article, please see the branch "Orig_doi.org/10.1016/j.neuroimage.2021.117731" ****

 ## Posing the problem and solution